Is It Safe To Eat Fenugreek (Methi) During Pregnancy?

 What Are The Possible Side-Effects On The Mother And Baby?

-Taking excess amounts of fenugreek can disturb the hormonal balance of the body, even leading to some potential risks.
-The possible side effects of consuming fenugreek are:
+Taking excess amounts of fenugreek can disturb the hormonal balance of the body and have potential risks.
+The following are some possible side effects of consuming fenugreek.

 1. Indigestion: The digestive system is fragile during pregnancy.
 So, if you eat fenugreek on a regular basis, it may impact your digestion and also result in nausea or vomiting and acid indigestion.
 You might also have loose stools, bloating or diarrhea.